sixsevn/sixsevn/README.md

     I am a Computer Science student in the Software Engineering Stream at Carleton University.
   </li>
   <li>
-    When I'm not studying, I am playing video games or drawing.
+    When I'm not studying or doing school work, I am playing video games or drawing.
   </li>
 </div>